-Affordable assistance for your hospital waste and hazardous material management issues….
+Affordable, competent assistance for your hospital waste and hazardous material management issues….

 Welcome to your own consultant for hazardous material and waste management issues!
 Most hospital hazmat and waste managers wear many hats, but having an intimate knowledge of the regulations for these issues shouldn’t have to be one of them.
 Hospital Waste Management serves hospitals in Washington State.

-Does your Environmental Services staff know how to respond to a hazardous material spill?
-Do you even know what your options are?
+Do your Environmental Services staff know how to respond to a hazardous material spill?
+Do you know what your options are?
 Hospital Waste Management can sort out your options and, if you elect to train an onsite emergency response team, train them according to Washington’s Emergency Response Standard, Chapter 296-824 WAC.
 Proper training safeguards your staff and helps to avoid costly fines and settlements with Labor & Industries.